markh2016/GambasArduinoSerialController/README.md

 You may have to refer to this commands  direcectly if usr/sbin is not included  in your users path settings

-If this is the case then you can either add this path to ~./bashrc  or you can for now to issue commands below  refer to the command directley  eg  sudo /usr/sbin/usermod -aG <group you need to be part of > $USER
+If this is the case then you can either add this path to ~./bashrc  or you can for now to issue commands below  refer to the command directley  eg  sudo /usr/sbin/usermod -aG "Your Group"  $USER

 su - to place you in super user context